brianpzaide/jat/README.md

 * no authentication
 * no external storage

-The goal was to build a responsive, privacy-focused application that behaves similarly to a desktop application while remaining deployable as a static website (for example via GitHub Pages).
+The goal was to build a responsive, privacy-focused application.

 ---